 It is an unfortunate truism for those involved in making it happen, but we never think about the resources, infrastructure and army of smart and hard working people that make it possible for us to do something as mundane as flick on a light switch.
 As long as it works we barely acknowledge it.
 This is equally true for the work of countless professionals in our offices, which goes unheeded until things go wrong.
 This is perhaps one of the defining characteristics of the FM’s burden and explains much of the agonising about identity and the endless calls for the profession to get the recognition it deserves.
-It could be that the one of the most valid criticisms of the BIFM’s proposed change is an acknowledgement that it is moving on somewhat before this particular battle is won.
+It could be that the one of the most valid criticisms of the IWFM’s change of an identity is an acknowledgement that it is moving on somewhat before this particular battle is won.

 Yet, I can see why the BIFM is proposing its name change and shift of focus, as I suggested in a recent comment piece about the profession.
 It may be that the battle for recognition cannot be won by attrition.
 The current identity of the facilities management profession was conceived in the late 20th Century, and the way we work is now very different.
 However successful the profession has been in developing its structure and identity, it must evolve.